 Education: Texas A & M

 Dr. Mary Paige Corcoran-Silvestre was born and raised in Europe, but with a mother born in Houston, it was not long before the family was back in Texas.
-Spending summers on her aunt’s Charolais farm in Spain, the love of animals grew so strong that veterinary medicine and Texas A&M University were the only options.
+Spending summers on her aunt’s Charolais farm in Spain, her love of animals grew so strong that veterinary medicine and Texas A&M University were the only options.

 She graduated from Texas A&M University with a Bachelors of Science in 1983 and worked for 9 months before starting Veterinary School at Granada Equine Services as the Stallion Manager.
 Originally focusing on large animals; horses and cows, Dr. Corcoran soon realized her love for dogs and cats and the bonds that were formed with them individually is what she loved the most.